JeremyLaurenson/smartcar/README.md

 # smartcar
-Simple scripts for getting car status from smarter.com
+Simple scripts for getting car status from smarter.com By Jeremy Laurenson
+Please include attribition if you reuse this kernel of code.

 This is a very bare bones implimentation for someone else to take and run with.
 Smartcar.com allows you to set up a single user license and go query their api (300 times a month) for your car data.
 This, for VW cars, includes battery and charging status.

 To get this working:

 1...
-Install the smartcar library for python by executing: pip install smartcar 2...
+Install the smartcar library for python by executing: pip install smartcar 1.1.
+Install the pickle library for python by executing: pip install pickle 2...
 Go to smartcar.com and sign up for an account 3...
 On smartcar.com create a new application, and note the client id and client secret.
 4... *.py files put your client id and secret into the appropriate areas